 Viennese kids always have fun when summer arrives.
 Be it for kids who spend time in the kindergartens and horts, who have regular activities for each day and also for those who stay at home with family.
 Given that some weeks are spent away on vacation or city breaks, the remaining days in Vienna would be out in the parks, strolling along the Danube, grill out with the family, and perhaps spent playing ball games.

-The biggest amusement park that Vienna has to offer is the Prater, and there are so many things to do and enjoy, our kids always go home with a grin and has lots of stories to tell.
-If you happen to be in the city and want to just be a child, head to the Prater and try these rides and things to do.
+The biggest publice park that Vienna has to offer is the Prater along with the amusement park section, the Wurstelprater.
+There are so many things to do and enjoy here, our kids always go home with a grin and has lots of stories to tell.
+If you happen to be in the city and want to just be a child, head to the Prater and try these rides and other fun things to do.

 Ride the Ferris Wheels